Saudi Women's Detentions Clash With Crown Prince's Reform Campaign

 KHASHOGGI: The charges are serious.
 They were called traitors, and some of the media - the government media outlets - their pictures were posted on a graph with the word traitor in Arabic splashed in front of their faces.

 There's two things that have been unusual for Saudi Arabia.
 I've been living all my life in Saudi Arabia.
 To arrest ladies - that is unheard of in Saudi Arabia, and especially ladies 60, 70 years old.
-Another thing, too, that's weird compared - in my time as an editor of a newspaper, if someone gets arrested, we just report the news.
+Another thing, too, the smear campaign - in my time as an editor of a newspaper, if someone gets arrested, we just report the news.
 But we don't allow anyone to go and attack him or criticize him or declare him as a traitor.

 MARTIN: So you say that this is an intentional effort to publicly shame them...